ialbert/biostar-central/README.md

 # The Biostar Engine

-## Better bioinformatics solutions for an imperfect world.
+## Better bioinformatics solutions for an imperfect world

 ![Biostar Engine Badge](biostar/engine/static/images/badge-engine.svg)

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/

-The Biostar Engine is a [Python][python] and [Django][django] based data analysis oriented application server that can execute scripts over web while providing a graphical user interface for selecting the parameters of the scripts.
-The scripts the the software executes may written in `bash`, may be a `Makefile`, `R` commands, just about any executable command.
+The Biostar Engine is a [Python][python] and [Django][django] based data analysis oriented application server that can execute scripts over the web while providing a graphical user interface for selecting the parameters of these scripts.
+The scripts that the software executes may written in `bash`, may be a `Makefile`, `R` commands, just about any executable command.

-We call the scripts that the engine can operate on *recipes*.
-The recipes are maintained separately in the [biostar-recipes][recipes] repository.
+We call the scripts that the engine can execute as *recipes*.
+Recipes with bioinformatics orientation are maintained separately in the [biostar-recipes][recipes] repository.

 [recipes]: https://github.com/biostars/biostar-recipes

-The Biostar Engine has support for data storage and project management and this can be used as simple Laboratory Information Management System (LIMS).
-An actively maintained deployment of the software can be accessed at:
+The Biostar Engine also has support for data storage and project management and can be used as simple Laboratory Information Management System (LIMS).
+An actively maintained deployment of the software seen at:

 * <https://www.bioinformatics.recipes>